Previous Next

 A common misconception is that if you are willing to spend an extended amount of time on open water you can score an inexpensive mode of transportation to your next travel destination.

-Although there are possibilities to work on boats, traveling as a passenger is in fact more expensive than your average airfare.
-But before you scoff at the price – plan on an average price of $80-140/day – consider this: your ticket pays for room, meals, and a plethora of experiences that cannot be had anywhere else.
+Traveling as a passenger on a cargo ship is, in fact, more expensive than your average airfare.
+But before you scoff at the price — plan on an average price of $80-140/day — consider this: your ticket pays for room, meals, and experiences that cannot be had anywhere else.

 4. Life on a ship